-This example rehabilitation program for tarsal tunnel syndrome has been separated into basic stages of reducing pain and inflammation, correcting the causes, stretching and strengthening exercises.
+This example rehabilitation program for tarsal tunnel syndrome has been separated into basic stages.
+These stages are: reducing pain and inflammation, correcting the causes of the injury, stretching and strengthening exercises.

-Most athletes will not require surgical treatment of this injury.
+Most athletes will not require surgical treatment for this injury.
 The following guidelines are for information purposes only.
 We recommend seeking professional advice before starting any rehabilitation.

 Aims of tarsal tunnel syndrome rehab